Australian Cello Teachers

 George Cayas A.Mus.A

 George is an experienced cello teacher whose passion for music is reflected in his students.
-He is a graduate of the Sydney Conservatorium of Music and studied Cello under Georg Pederson.
-As a cellist George has been part of a number of youth orchestral programs and session musician and is currently embracing the joys of classroom music teaching at Homebush Boys’ High School.
+He is a former pupil of cellist Warrick Dobbie and Georg Pederson, who he later studied with at the Sydney Conservatorium of Music.
+As a cellist George has been part of a number of youth orchestral programs and session musician for events and recordings.
 He is able to cater to his student’s needs, and pursuits in AMEB examinations.
-Specialising in Classical and Romantic styles of Cello repertoire, George will endeavour to bring his students into the next phase of their cello journey.
+Specialising in Classical and Romantic styles of cello repertoire, George will endeavour to bring his students into the next phase of their cello journey.
+NSW Creative Kids vouchers are accepted.

 Marleen Broekmans B.Mus.
 (Perf.)
 Sydney Conservatorium , LTCL (Perf.)